pulsejet/nextcloud-oidc-login/README.md

     //   * home:     Home directory location.
 A symlink or external storage to this location is used
     //   * ldap_uid: LDAP uid to search for when running in proxy mode
     //   * groups:   Array or space separated string of NC groups for the user
+    //   * photoURL: The URL of the user avatar.
+The nextcloud server will download the picture
+    //                  at user login.
+This may lead to security issues.
+Use with care.
+    //                  This will only be effective if oidc_login_update_avatar is enabled.
     //   * is_admin: If this value is truthy, the user is added to the admin group (optional)
     //
     // The attributes in the OIDC response are flattened by adding the nested